Last updated on January 27th, 2020 at 05:07 pm

 A few more miles and on your right you’ll come to H.P.
 Williams Picnic Area, with tables and a viewing area where alligators and wading birds are often seen.
 The park is located at the intersection where Turner River Road heads north.

-This dirt road takes you through open prairie along canals full of birds and alligators.
+Turner River Road is a dirt road takes you through open prairie along canals full of birds and alligators.
 There is also a restroom here.
 If you want to add a back-country drive, consider driving this 17 mile loop: Turner River Road to Upper Wagonwheel Road to Birdon Road.
 The National Park Service created this informative guide to the route.
 It’s a PDF you can print out and bring along.

 Back on Tamiami, a half mile west of Turner River Road, you come to the Turner River Canoe Access site, which provides parking and a boat launch for this popular canoeing and kayaking river.
 Kayaks and canoes can paddle upstream or downstream and back or use a livery service to make the all-day trip downstream to Chokoloskee and Everglades City.
 This may be the most popular paddling trail in the region and for good reason: The scenery is spectacular and the wildlife abundant.
 Several outfitters run tours here and individuals bring kayaks from around Florida to put in here.
 Here’s our story about paddling the Turner River.
 (You can also stop at this site to use the picnic tables and restrooms.)